tatsumoto-ren/tatsumoto-ren.github.io/blog/faq.md

 of what each of the most common grammar patterns means.
 We don't concern ourselves with how to apply the rules to produce Japanese, this is something that comes naturally with immersion.
-Later after you become fluent we advise to learn Japanese grammar in Japanese, using resources meant for native speakers.
+Later after you become fluent we advise learning Japanese grammar in Japanese, using resources meant for native speakers.

 ### Should I trust mattvsjapan and the Refold site?